Support Staff in Schools' Collective Agreement

 7.4.3 In all situations where there is a risk of infection of the kind envisaged in clause 7.4.2, it shall be the duty of the employer to require safe working practices on the part of the employee and to ensure appropriate hygiene practices to reduce such risk to a minimum, whether or not immunisation is considered advisable.

-7.5.1 The employer shall recognise its responsibility for the protection of the health and safety of employees operating electronic technology, and shall comply with the latest protective guidelines contained in the Department of Labour / ACC Guidelines for using computers (2010) or any other relevant visual display units code subsequently introduced and agrees to apply this any time visual display units are used by employees.
+7.5.1 The employer shall recognise its responsibility for the protection of the health and safety of employees operating electronic technology, and shall comply with the latest protective guidelines contained in the Update to WorkSafe - Guide for using computers (2017) or any other relevant visual display units code subsequently introduced and agrees to apply this any time visual display units are used by employees.

 7.5.2 When an employer is considering the introduction of new technology the employees likely to be affected will be fully consulted.
 The employees are entitled to representation of their choice throughout the process.